PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Motivation and Overview

+\paragraphb{No support for distributed execution} Distributed pointer traversals are required to ensure applications can efficiently access large pools of network-attached memory nodes.
+Unfortunately, to our knowledge, none of the prior works support efficient multi-node pointer traversals.
+Therefore, applications must confine their data to a single node for efficient traversals, exposing a tradeoff between application performance and scalability.
+Recent proposals~\cite{sherman, clover, fusee, rolex, marlin, sephash, ditto} explore specialized data structures that co-design partitioning and allocation policies to reduce distributed pointer traversals atop disaggregated memory.
+Such approaches complement our work since they still require efficient distributed traversals when their optimizations are not applicable, \eg, not many data structures benefit from such specialized co-designs.

+\paragraphb{Poor performance with prefetching approaches} Cache-based designs for remote memory often employ prefetching techniques~\cite{prefetch1, prefetch2, prefetch3} that pipeline remote memory access with computations at the CPU nodes.
+Unfortunately, such pipelining does not improve performance for pointer traversal workloads for two main reasons.
+First, the remote memory access latency is typically far greater than the computation required for pointer traversals, so network round trips to prefetch the data would remain the bottleneck.
+Second, speculating the next unit of data to prefetch for more complex data structures like B+Trees or graphs, where each node contains pointers to many ``children'' nodes, tends to have much lower accuracy in practice.
+As such, prefetching can even add overheads due to unnecessary data fetches.

-\paragraphb{Poor utilization/power-efficiency in CPU accelerators} Many prior works have explored remote procedure call (RPC) interfaces to enable offloading computation to CPUs on memory nodes~\cite{aifm, kayak_nsdi_21, splinter, storagefunctions, storm_systor_19}.
-With generations of hardware optimizations, CPUs are performant and versatile enough to support most general-purpose computations, including pointer traversals.
-However, the same versatility makes them overkill for pointer traversal workloads --- the CPUs on memory nodes are likely to remain underutilized because such workloads are memory-intensive and bounded by memory bandwidth rather than CPU cycles.
-Moreover, being general-purpose, much of the circuit area in CPUs --- and therefore, the associated power --- is wasted for pointer traversal workloads, resulting in poor energy efficiency (\S\ref{sec:evaluation}).
+\paragraphb{Poor utilization/power-efficiency in CPUs} Many prior works have explored remote procedure calls (RPCs) to enable offloading computation to CPUs on memory nodes~\cite{aifm, kayak_nsdi_21, splinter, storagefunctions, storm_systor_19}.
+While CPUs are performant and versatile enough to support most general-purpose computations, the same versatility makes them overkill for pointer traversal workloads in disaggregated architectures --- the CPUs on memory nodes are likely to be underutilized and, consequently, waste energy (\S\ref{sec:evaluation}), since such workloads are memory-intensive and bounded by memory bandwidth rather than CPU cycles.

 Since inefficient power usage resulting from coupled compute and memory resources is the main problem disaggregation aims to resolve, leveraging CPUs at memory nodes essentially nullifies these benefits.